The Fenstanton Witch: Publication

 "The Fenstanton Witch" was not published in James' lifetime.
 The date of authorship is unknown but is believed to be in the 1920s; the story outline is mentioned in James' 1929 essay "Stories I Have Tried to Write".
 The original manuscript was deposited in Cambridge University Library (reference.
 CUL Add.7484.1.27, 28b).
 In 1990 (54 years after James' death), it was transcribed by Rosemary Pardoe and Darroll Pardoe and published in issue 12 of Ghosts & Scholars.
 It has since been included in several collections and anthologies, including The Fenstanton Witch and Others in 1999.
 The original manuscript was untitled; the title "The Fenstanton Witch" was chosen by the Pardoes.

 Reception

 S. T. Joshi describes "The Fenstanton Witch" as "a substantial work that richly evokes the early eighteenth-century ambience of Cambridge" but states "...its historical details are contradictory, and would probably have been corrected if [James] had polished the story."
 M. W. Rowe writes that the story combines "[James'] love of Oxbridge and the late seventeenth or early eighteenth century."

 Adaptations

-On 3 March 1977, a radio play by Sheila Hodgson titled "Turn, Turn, Turn" - inspired by the outline of "The Fenstanton Witch" in James' 1929 essay "Stories I Have Tried to Write" - aired on BBC Radio 4 as part of its Afternoon Theatre programme.
+On 3 March 1977, a radio play by Sheila Hodgson titled "Turn, Turn, Turn" – inspired by the outline of "The Fenstanton Witch" in James' 1929 essay "Stories I Have Tried to Write" and starring David March as M. R. James – aired on BBC Radio 4 as part of its Afternoon Theatre programme.
 In March 1978, the radio play was adapted into a story titled "The Turning Point" which was published in Blackwood's Magazine.